 The national estimate of wage inflows from these foreign organizations is first allocated to twelve very large counties and the District of Columbia in proportion to estimates (from 1968) of the administrative expenditures of these organizations.
 The administrative expenses series was prepared by BEA.
 This yields a set of place of work estimates.
 Next, the place of work estimates are adjusted for the place of residence of the workers.
-The place of work estimates are multiplied by county to county flow ratios (discussed above in the Intercounty Commuters section) to estimate net intercounty wage flows.
-County estimates of wage inflows from foreign organizations by place of term workers and undocumented workers was improved.
-See Mai-Chi Hoang and Erin M. Whitaker "Annual Revision of the U.S. International Transactions Accounts," Survey of Current Business 91 (July 2011):58.
-These revisions are not yet reflected in the regional personal income estimates but will be incorporated in the next comprehensive revision of the state and local area personal income statistics.
+The place of work estimates are multiplied by county to county flow ratios

-Revised estimates of the residence adjustment for 2008-2009 are consistent with border flow estimates published in the 2010 annual revision of the Balance of Payments Accounts.
-Border flow estimates from that revision were extrapolated by holding the amounts constant.
+Revised estimates of the residence adjustment for 2008-2009 are consistent with estimates of wages and salaries earned by US residents employed by international organizations published in the 2009 annual revision of the Balance of Payments Accounts.
+Estimates of wages and salaries for these workers from 2009 were extrapolated forward by holding the amounts constant.